d3plus/d3plus-network/example/sankey-diagram.md

 ];
 ```

-Finally, these 2 variables simply need to be passed to a new Network class:
+Finally, these 2 variables simply need to be passed to a new Sankey class:

 ```js
 new d3plus.Sankey()